 After that, I set my dream aside to address the more practical matters in life--matters like eating and putting a roof over my head.
 It took finding my own hero to reignite my passion for romance writing.
 More than 25 years after my last attempt, I bought a used laptop on eBay and wrote my first erotic romance.
 My latest release Samhain release, Amorous Overnight, was #1 on Amazon's sci-fi bestseller list.

-Mr Robin and I have been married for twenty years; we live on a farm and have three wonderful kids.
-I love to hear from readers, so don't be timid about dropping me a line at firstname.lastname@example.org or email@example.com!
+Mr Robin and I have been married for more than twenty years; we live on a farm in rural Nebraska and have three wonderful kids.
+I love to hear from readers, so don't be timid about dropping me a line at email@example.com or firstname.lastname@example.org!